Skip to content

 2. Does the vendor offer an appropriate set of administrative, technical, and physical safeguards to protect the types of information that will be Processed by the software or service?
 Consider the Protection Level and Availability Level classifications of the information, as well as the risks to the university or Data Subjects if the data was lost, damaged, or disclosed to unauthorized persons.

 Once a product has been tentatively selected for purchase, an Information Security Risk Assessment must be performed to confirm the details of the vendor's security posture.
 Contact the Information Security and Privacy Office to arrange for an assessment to be performed.
+3. If the software or service will be used to Process Personal Data a Data Protection Impact Assessment (DPIA) may need to be performed.

 Contact the Information Security and Privacy Office for assistance in determining whether a DPIA is needed and, if so, to arrange for one to be performed.

-4. If the software or service will be used to Process Personal Data, the vendor must agree to sign an appropriate data protection agreement or data processing agreement (usually an addendum to the main contract).
+3. If the software or service will be used to Process Personal Data, the vendor must agree to sign an appropriate data protection agreement or data processing agreement (usually an addendum to the main contract).
 The standard contact terms and conditions and privacy policies of most cloud service providers are not normally sufficient by themselves to protect New School Personal Data.
 The New School prefers to use its own Data Processing Addendum for this purpose but will, in some circumstances, be willing to accept the vendor's DPA in its place.

 Approvals